peterthomassen/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

      suitable extended DNS error code.

-Implementing the first option will significantly decrease the convergence time (between publication of a new CDS/CDNSKEY record in the child and publication of the resulting DS), thereby providing improved service for the child.
+Implementing the first option will significantly decrease the convergence time (between publication of a new CDS/CDNSKEY/CSYNC record in the child and publication of the resulting DS), thereby providing improved service for the child.

 If, in addition to scheduling an immediate check for the child zone of the notification, the scanning schedule is also modified to be less frequent, the cost of providing the scanning service will be reduced.

-Upon receipt of a NOTIFY(CSYNC) to the published address for CSYNC notifications, the same options and considerations apply as for the NOTIFY(CDS).

 # Security Considerations {#security}